Features and Attractions

 Our very own Riverview Park and Zoo has been described as one of the two most ethical zoos in Canada.
 The zoo is owned and operated by the PUC.

 Riverview Park & Zoo hosts one of the most modern play centres in the area, including a 80-ft superslide and a modern splash pad.

 From the tot-lot to the integrated play structures, children of all ages can enjoy themselves in Peterborough's largest playground.
 The playground features an 80-foot superslide, playground equipment for physically-challenged children.

-The Miniature train operates from May to October.
+For 2017 the Miniature train operates from May to August.

 For the young at heart, take an exciting ride on the miniature railroad.
 The train is pulled by an iron horse replica of an 1860 locomotive and winds its way across the dam over the Otonabee river.
-The train operates from Victoria Day weekend to Labour Day weekend - 10 am to 6 pm and on weekends in the fall until Thanksgiving Day from noon to 5 pm weather permitting.
+For 2017 the train will operate daily from Victoria Day weekend to Labour Day weekend - 10 am to 6 pm, weather permitting.
+The train may also be closed from time to time for maintenance or activities related to operation of the pump house and/or dam.
 Tickets for the 15-minute ride are only $2 each, children under 2 years of age ride free.

 Take a leisurely walk along the river, relax in the shade and enjoy a picnic.
 There are many benches and picnic tables throughout the park area.

 Large group picnic shelters can be reserved by citizens of Peterborough by calling the zoo at 748-9301 ext.
 2304 or e-mail us.

 The Riverview Park and Zoo is open during the winter months.
 Most of the animals can still be seen in their exhibits and the zoo is picturesque under a blanket of snow.
 Many of our animals are quite active during the winter months.
 Most roadways and pathways are plowed to keep them clear of snow.